Avalice/AvaliceOnline/faq.md

 ### Core Motivations
 Sometimes a character can be written with an interesting and unique concept, but still fall flat when used.
 Why?
 For any character to be believable, they need to have more than just mannerisms, habits, hobbies, or skills.
 They should also have ideals, ambitions, ways of thinking, and long term goals that all work together to drive them and make them who they are.
 These are sometimes called Core Motivations, and people can have any number of them.
 A good rule is that at least three should be in play at any given time.

-For example: Carol Tea’s Core Motivations might be "rather a traitor than a murderer", the belief that upholding morals is more important than completing a task or preserving social standing; "I just want to hang out with my best friends", representing her persistently playful and not always serious nature; and "teenage gang biker" for her goals: become rich, become famous, and collect even more sweet rides.
+For example: Carol Tea's Core Motivations might be "rather a traitor than a murderer", the belief that upholding morals is more important than completing a task or preserving social standing; "I just want to hang out with my best friends", representing her persistently playful and not always serious nature; and "teenage gang biker" for her goals: become rich, become famous, and collect even more sweet rides.
 A code of conduct, something that describes her personality, and her future ambitions.

 ## How do I keep up with everything?
 __To keep track of important things in a way that everyone can explore and contribute to, we use the [Avalice Online Wiki](http://avalice.wikia.com/).__ Characters, campaigns, and important non-canonical places or events should all be documented there in order to be considered an official part of the server.
 Currently, all users are required to log in to Wikia before contributing.
 This means no anonymous edits.